andraugust/andraugust.github.io/quantum-examples.md

 $$

-This has the form of a diffusion equation but with a complex coefficient, which we'll show gives rise to wave-like solutions that spread out over time.
+This has the form of a diffusion equation but with a complex coefficient, which we'll see gives rise to wave-like solutions that spread out over time.

-The PDE is solved using separation of variables, where the solution is assumed to have the form
+The PDE is solved using separation of variables--the solution is assumed to have the form
 $$
 \psi(x,t) = X(x)T(t)
 $$